Hybreaded/Alien-vs-Zombie/PART1.md

 List all the features completed.

-1. Might be adding the dificulty, like easy,normal or hard if times allow
+1. Cool Feature #1
-2.
+2. Cool Feature #2
-3.
+3. *add more*

 ### To Do

 List all the features not yet done.
 Remove this section if there is no incomplete requirements.

-1. Cool Feature #1
+1. Might be adding the dificulty, like easy,normal or hard if times allow
-2. *add more*
+2.

 ## Additional Features